wmvanvliet/scns/script.md

 We can then draw connections between words based on their responses.
 In such a model, whenever a concept is activated, connected concepts are co-activated, which in turn activate even more concepts, bringing about a rich semantic representation.

+This network view of semantics has been useful for modeling a phenomenon in the brain known as "semantic priming".
+You have already seen semantic priming at work during Riitta Salmelin's overview.
+When a word is not expected, based on the words that preceeded it, there is a larger burst of activity in the temporal cortex.
+But semantic priming does not require complete sentences.
+It also works when showing a word pair, just two words that are either related or unrelated.
+You are looking here as some data recorded with EEG instead of MEG, so the N400 looks different, but the priming effect is the same.
+So, reading even a single word already influences how your brain will process related words in the future.
+If we want to model this effect using our network, we can activate the first word in the model and simulate the amount of co-activation of the second word.
+The amount of co-activation that we simulated is a good indicator for the strength of the priming effect we observe in the brain reponse.

 In the Small World of Words model, connections can be drawn between any two words.
 We could however try to organize the connections a bit more.
 Here is a network model proposed by David Rumelhart and Peter Todd in 1993.